garym247/Notes/DotNetNotes.md

 CLR is C#'s equivalent of the Java Virtual Machine.

-# nuget

-nuget is a package manager (see nuget.org)

 # Visual Studio Projects

 Differences between .NET Framework and .NET Core projects: